-Serbia: Wholesale, bilateral electricity market trends 2014 stats, activity of traders1.
-September 2015. / News Serbia Energy
+Serbia: Wholesale, bilateral electricity market trends 2014 stats, activity of traders, News Serbia Energy

 Both electricity purchase and sales are organised on the bilateral market directly between market players, while on the wholesale bilateral market, the players traded in electricity at open market prices, while on the retail bilateral market, supply was organised at open market prices and regulated prices due to the fact that in 2014, all customers except for households and small customers were obliged to purchase electricity in the open market.
 Households and small customers were supplied at regulated prices by public supplier.